openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataShare.md

 > - The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
 >
-> - The APIs provided by this module are system APIs.
+> - The APIs provided by this module are system APIs and can be used only in the stage model.
 >
->
-> - The APIs of this module can be used only in the stage model.

 ## Modules to Import